 After I made these pink ones, I raided by ribbon stash and made a bunch more:

 I made all these clips from the instructions below and just by varying the ribbon width and how I trimmed the ribbon “tail”, I got several different looks.
 The clips would make a perfect gift or stocking stuffer for any little girl!

-Here is how to make your own set of Bow Clips:
+How to Make your own set of Bow Clips